Software-Development-Mastermind/hotel-booking-app/README.md

 I built this application to get more experience using React.
 As this was the second application that I have built using React, I found that I was able to use the unique features of React, such as state and props, much more easily and proficiently than in my first React application.

 Moreover, in creating this application, I experimented with and learned how to create a modal component using React.
 I also was able to practice using Bootstrap more in styling this application.
 Again, because this was my second application using Bootstrap for styling, I was more comfortable in its execution.
-In regards to Bootstrap, I became much more comfortable using the Boostrap docs to find the styles that I needed and implementing them to meet my needs.
+In regards to Bootstrap, I became much more comfortable using the Boostrap docs to find the styles that I needed in order to implement them to meet my needs.

 ### Author

-- Dan Murphy Software Developer
+- Dan Murphy, Software Developer